alambert-ux/AM10_SG11/README.md

 Employing a breadth of visual and statistical techniques, including spatial mapping, time-series analysis, and linear regression, we compare the success of European governments in containing the fall-out from the global COVID-19 pandemic.

+Specifically, we seek to provide answers to the questions:

+i.
+Where COVID-19 response strategies functioned as expected?;
+ii.
+What mitigation strategies have been most effective at combatting the virus?; and iii.
+Which factors are most important in determining the success of mitigation strategies and how does this vary between countries?

-Specifically, we draw conclusions such as: i) which countries' strategies functioned as expected; ii) for a set of distinct cases, what mitigation strategies seem most effective in combatting the virus; and, most fascinatingly, iii) how, though the efficacy of certain measures is highly domain-specific, stringent, hard and fast measures almost exclusively predict how well national governments handled the crisis.
+We conclude that, though the efficacy of certain measures is highly domain-specific, stringent, hard and fast measures almost exclusively predict how well national governments handled the crisis, providing valuable lessons for governments as they battle the second and third waves of the pandemic and seek to overcome pandemics in future.

 ## Datasets